Foods to Cure Upset Stomach in Babies and Toddlers

 Children encounter stomach troubles fairly often.
-Their digestive system is still delicate and so is their immunity.
+Their digestive system is still delicate, and so is their immunity.
 While, thankfully, most tummy upsets usually do resolve on their own, it can still be worrying to see your child feeling under the weather.
 The best course of action to take is to feed him the right fluids and foods that calm the tummy and quickly bring relief.
+In this article, we’ll discuss the best foods for upset stomachs in toddlers.

 Babies have a developing and extremely sensitive digestive system.
 Plus, if your child is mobile and has started crawling and putting things in his mouth, be prepared for problems in his delicate tummy!
 Feeding babies during tummy troubles can be very difficult, as the illness makes them cranky and lowers their appetite.
 However, not getting adequate nutrition will only delay the process of healing.

-Best Foods For Babies With an Upset Stomach
+Best Foods for Babies and Toddlers With Upset Stomach

 If your baby’s stomach is upset, it doesn’t necessarily mean that he cannot eat regular foods.
 Babies and toddlers usually consume a few fruits, vegetables and starches, and these don’t affect the stomach.
 Paediatricians recommend that unless a new food in your child’s diet is what has caused the tummy upset, you can continue feeding him the same.
 You only have to reduce the quantity to about half and try feeding him more often.
 He’ll find it easier to keep the food down, and it will not exert pressure on his sensitive tummy.